 Greene’s is non-selective and accepts students of all ages and abilities.
 Admission to our sixth form is based on an assessment of each student’s aptitude to benefit from the tutorial method of learning, whatever his or her capability; and each student has a course of study that is both individual and specific.
 Thus, the success of each student is best measured against his or her own stated objectives.

-For the 2017-2018 academic year of over 300 students in total, there were 52 full-time students, of which 26 students finished or retook their A levels and applied to university.
-Of these, 82% of students got into their first or second choice university.
-Seven students applied to Oxbridge this year, including two who were retaking their A levels.
-Five of these students made it through to interview and all received offers; and four have now achieved and accepted their offers.
+For the 2018-2019 academic year of over 300 students in total, there were 49 full-time students, of which 24 students finished or retook their A levels and applied to university.
+Of these, 85% of students got into their first or second choice university.
+For students resitting examinations 94% were accepted into their first or second-choice university.

 A level examination grades

 As a non-selective college we expect our A level examination results to track the national average of the number and proportion of students achieving particular A level grades for the UK.

-Of the full-time students who successfully sat a range of A level examinations during the 2017-18 academic year over 64% of grades were A* to B – compared to a national average for England of 53%.
-Almost 83% of grades were A* to C – compared to a national average for England of 77%.
+Of the full-time students who successfully sat a range of A level examinations during the 2018-19 academic year 44% of grades were A* & A – compared to a national average for England of 26%.
+Almost 81% of grades were A* to C – compared to a national average for England of 76%.